sunfishcode/wasm-reference-manual/WebAssembly.md

 Except when specified otherwise, all values are encoded in [little-endian byte order].

+**Validation:**
+ - For the types that have value limits, the encoded value is required to be within the limit.
+ - The size of the encoded value is required to be within the type's size range.

 > These types aren't used to describe values at execution time.

 [LEB128]: https://en.wikipedia.org/wiki/LEB128